Now Enrolling for 2019-2020 School Year!

 Additionally, our preschool program incorporates many philosophies of the Montessori method, as well as Montessori style educational materials.

-Finally, school readiness makes up a small (and optional) portion of our program curriculum.
+Finally, school readiness makes up a small portion of our program curriculum.
 The preschool staff works to organically integrate alphabet awareness, counting and number fluency, and certain school-related social skills like taking turns and waiting in line.

 In the end, our hope is to encourage each child's innate sense of wonder and curiosity about their natural environment.
 We spend as much time as possible outdoors and teach them that there is no such thing as "bad weather" as long as you have the right clothing.
 As they learn to feel comfortable outdoors in all seasons, they also establish a sense of belonging and caring for their world.
 As parents and teachers, we can give them so much by simply giving them time to find their place in nature.